Sussybakachan/Berbus-marketplace-unused-item-sale/README.md

 # unused-item-sale
-Webapplication for selling unused and not needed items to partner companies
+Webapplication for selling unused and not needed items to partner companies of the Berbus-marketplace company